-Washington Studios occupies a prominent site in Duluth’s economically challenged Central Hillside neighborhood.
+Washington Studios occupies a prominent site in Duluth’s Central Hillside neighborhood.
 Many of its units offer spectacular views of downtown Duluth, the busy harbor and majestic Lake Superior.
 The downtown shopping district and Canal Park, where tourists gather to watch the ore boats pass under Duluth’s historic lift bridge, are within walking distance.

 LHB Engineers & Architects